LucidIndian/bd-site/_posts/2024-09-30-rails-world-2024-recap.md

 ## Embarrassments that were actually wins

-- dirty screen!
+- My dirty laptop screen!
 Ew.
-Never saw my laptop in the light before - I work in a basement.
+Never saw my laptop in the light of the late morning Brickworks before - I work in a dark basement in Seattle where the sun rare.
--- Actually a win because I just ordered a cleaning kit!
+  - Actually a win because I just ordered a cleaning kit and wont let anyone else see that again.
-- I typed my password in front of two devs after they repeatedly looked away!
+- I repeatedly typed my password incorrectly in front of two devs after they repeatedly aided me by looking away, then I typed it in plain command line text for them to see!!
+LOL.
--- Actually a win because I re-learned how to reset my password
+  - Actually a win because I re-learned how to reset my password and now it re-secured + I have better security habits.

 ## Fails that were actually wins
-- I did not resolve my shopify_app gem issue.
+- I did not resolve my confusion with the shopify_app gem.
--- Actually a win because I learned about why Rails is not the golden path to create a new Shopify app.
+  - Actually a win because
+   - I learned why Remix and not Rails is not the golden path to create a new Shopify app.
+   - I feel like I got set on a path to figure this out and connect the dots.

 ## Losses that were actually wins
 - I lost the notion that "solo traveling is not important".
 That's a win.
--- Actually a win because being OK or even rejuvenated alone is alright!
+  - Actually a win because being OK or even rejuvenated alone is alright!

-## More Wins
+## More Wins that are pure wins

 - Met & talked with Chris Oliver!
-- 3 levels of Shopify office craziness!
+- Walked three levels of Shopify office craziness in downtown Toronto!
-- First time in Canada!
+- First time in Canada - had a Beaver tail and poutine!
 - Top quality merch & stickers acquired

 ### What a great conference, woo hoo!